 ‘Jack is now seven, and although he’s had the best early intervention, his ASD is still quite severe.
 He has no language and is still very hard work.
 It’s like having a toddler, as he always has to be watched.
 He’s messy, raids the fridge and cupboards, and has to be helped with all of his living skills.
 He’s now at an ABA (applied behaviour analysis) school and we’re hoping for a rise in his abilities.
 Every improvement counts.

 ‘If you were still trying to have a normal life with these circumstances, you’d be disappointed every day.
 Life isn’t easy, but we enjoy our boys and they do give us a lot of love.
 We adore all of them.
 My husband and I didn’t ask for this – no-one does – but this is what we got, and we have no choice but to make the best of our situation.
 The boys love swimming, so we have a great solar heated pool!
 Life will be a challenge, but one we keep finding the strength to face.’

 ‘A friend once said it will be two steps forward, one step back, and this has been very true for us.
 We’ve learned to savour enthusiasm from the good weeks and to keep going during the hard ones.

 ‘Harry at 11 is still learning a lot of new language and reading our expressions more easily.
 His eye contact is spontaneous and for a purpose, rather than in response to that unhelpful command people love to use, “Look at me”.
 He’s also showing a lot more cunning – he can be quite devious and lie to find a way to trick us, great developments for an autistic child.
 And we’re keeping going.’

-For more information about ASD and how to support your child’s early development, you could take part in an Early Days online workshop or find out about face-to-face workshops from your state or territory autism association.
+For more information about ASD and how to support your child’s early development, you could take part in an Early Days workshop, either online or face-to-face.